solidjs-community/solid-primitives/packages/signal-builders/README.md

 Signal buildres are creating computations when used, so they need to be used under a reactive root.

+Note, since all of these functions use `[createMemo](https://www.solidjs.com/docs/latest/api#creatememo)`, if the calculated values don't change, the signal will not re-render.
+Also the functions should stay 'pure'; don't set outside values inside the Signal Builders.

 ### Array

 ```ts